Chapter 4 – Project Team

 - Reward the team.
 HR Specialists can set up reward systems that are linked to the goals of the project, which helps to motivate the team for success.

 HR Specialists can help project managers and teams to develop team skills through various activities and exercises.
 This assists with the development of interpersonal relationships, collaboration and cooperation between the team members, and the team and the project manager.

 There are many different types of team-building exercises.
 Some to consider may be:

-- Goal setting: The team, along with the project manager, plan a simple project, with goals and outcomes, measures of success.
+- Goal setting: The team, along with the project manager, plans a simple project with goals, outcomes, and measures of success.

 - Role definition: Each team member is given a defined role within a team challenge and plays out the role.